IntensiveCoLearning/english/Nour_EICL1st.md

 ### 2024.6.28
 What I heard:
 p9 A satellite that was carry to space, about the...
 20 years ago is about to fall to Earth, but nobody knows where the ... will hit.
-P10 It's a lofty propably impossible goal.
+P10 It's a ... propably impossible goal.

 What they said:
 P8 German, Rolf Buckholz is the man with the most piercings.